Generally, a budget for an externally supported project will include information on these components:

 Granting entities usually have explicit instructions regarding the preparation of budget materials.
 Follow those instructions.
 Listed below are resources to assist you in understanding, generally, the sorts of expenses often included in a project budget.
-Be sure the particular grant for which you are applying allows a given cost item before you decide to approve it.
-Also, please note that OMB Circular A-21 establishes certain costs that are not allowable on federal grants, and this guidance is generally applicable to all grants regardless of the funding source.
-UMW will not approve the submission of an external grant proposal that seeks funding for expenses that would be deemed as improper or unallowable.
+Be sure the particular grant or other funding solicitation for which you are applying allows a given cost item before you decide to approve it.
+Also, please note that the Office of Management and Budget (OMB) Uniform Guidance document establishes certain costs that are not allowable on federal grants, and this guidance is generally applicable to all grants regardless of the funding source.
+UMW will not approve the submission of a proposal that seeks external funding for expenses that would be deemed as improper or unallowable.

 DIRECT COSTS cover expenses that can be identified with a specific project, or that can be directly assigned to a project with relative ease and a high degree of accuracy.
 These costs must be allowable by both the University and the sponsor.
-For further information on allowable costs, see OMB Circular A-21.
+For further information on allowable costs, see the OMB Uniform Guidance.

-Personnel — Salaries or wages actually paid by a grant, fellowship, or contract must be consistent with University policy.
-As a general rule, for amounts to be budgeted in future budget years of a project, include a3-4% increase to account for inflation.
+Personnel — Salaries or wages actually paid by a grant, fellowship, contract, or agreement must be consistent with University policy.
+As a general rule, for amounts to be budgeted in future budget years of a project, include a 3% increase to account for inflation.

-Also see http://provost.umw.edu/grantsoffice/umw-grant-policies/equipment-purchases/ for ownership details about equipment that might have been purchased as part of a grant.
+Also see Equipment Purchases for ownership details about equipment that might have been purchased as part of a grant, contract, or other agreement.

 Materials & Supplies — Items such as laboratory supplies, animals, instructional material, software, and equipment costing less than $5,000.
 Itemize such requests as clearly as possible.